 The Freshwater Supply in California Alternative would relocate freshwater infrastructure to the California side of the Colorado River, approximately 2.9 miles north of the IRZ wells.
-Extending north from Moabi Regional Park, the pipeline for the Freshwater Supply in California Alternative would be primarily installed through unpopulated and densely vegetated land not in close proximity to any sensitive noise receptors; however a portion of the pipeline would most likely be installed near Moabi Regional Park, which is a sensitive residential and recreational receptor.
+Extending north from Moabi Regional Park, the pipeline for the Freshwater Supply in California Alternative would be primarily installed through unpopulated and densely vegetated land not in close proximity to any sensitive noise receptors; however, a portion of the pipeline would most likely be installed near Moabi Regional Park, which is a sensitive residential and recreational receptor.
 The proposed Project's planned freshwater supply wells in Arizona would be installed in the Topock-Oatman Highway in close proximity (180 feet) to Topock Marina recreational and residential sensitive receptors.
 Under this alternative, the only Project components to be located in Arizona would be MW-X and MW-Y, which would significantly reduce noise-generating activities near the Topock Marina.
 The location of a freshwater pipeline in California to connect the freshwater wells to the Project Area would likely be located near Moabi Regional Park.
 Unlike the Project freshwater pipeline in Arizona which is relegated to the Topock-Oatman Highway due to the adjacent HNWR, there are several possible routes for a freshwater pipeline in California that could lessen impacts to sensitive receptors in Moabi Regional Park.
 A possible route could be located on the western border of the park near the Soil Processing Area.
 Regardless of where the pipeline would be located, it would not likely be closer to residential and recreational receptors than the Project freshwater pipeline in Arizona, which is 180 feet from sensitive receptors.
 As a result, the alternative would constitute a decrease in construction and maintenance-related noise that affects sensitive receptors near the Topock Marina.
-Since the Project's impacts related to noise and vibration were determined to be significant and unavoidable even with the implementation of mitigation measures, this alternative would serve the purpose of avoiding or substantially lessening a significant adverse environmental effect of the Project.
+Although construction-related significant and unavoidable noise impacts to receptors in Arizona would be eliminated, significant and unavoidable noise impacts would remain for the Project as a whole, and this alternative would not result in Since the Project's impacts related to noise and vibration were determined to be significant and unavoidable even with the implementation of mitigation measures, this alternative would serve the purpose of avoiding or substantially lessening a significant adverse environmental effect of the Project.